heavysixer/d4/README.md

     </html>

 #####Hello World
-Here is the most basic example, which uses all the preset defaults provided by d4.
+Here is the most basic example, which uses many of the preset defaults provided by d4.

     var data = [
       { x : '2010', y : 5 },